xsip/cs2-sdk-offsets-interfaces-dump/README.md

-# xsip's CS2 Dump ( Interface Offsets, Schema Offsets, Cheat Engine Table, and SDK)
+# xsip's CS2 Dump ( Interface Offsets, Schema Offsets, Cheat Engine Table, and C++ SDK and IDA Sdk)

 ## This dump contains a fully working SDK, SDK to use with IDA ( Work in progress!! ), dump of all SchemaClass Offsets and Interface offsets